-If I had a dollar for every time someone told me they couldn’t afford to eat healthy, I might not be a millionaire, but I could surely buy a new car 😉
+If I had a dollar for every time someone told me they couldn’t afford to eat healthily, I might not be a millionaire, but I could surely buy a new car 😉

 The thing is, it’s not true.
-We can all afford to make healthy changes in our lifestyle.
+We can all afford to make healthy changes in our lifestyles.

 Is it expensive to subsist entirely on organic chicken and kale?
 Yes.
 But there are plenty of other ways to stretch your grocery budget by choosing healthy options.

 Here are a few ways to keep nutrition high and costs low.

 Buy ingredients.
 Not packages.
 Look for ingredients to make your own healthy granola bars instead of buying the healthiest granola bars in the store.
 Buy some meat, tomatoes, and noodles instead of a packaged lasagna.
 Make your own condiments.
 Skip the convenience and you’ll save money (and you usually end up with more food).
 Every.
 Time.

 Buy frozen.
 Frozen veggies are just as nutritious as fresh veggies, but they cost a significant amount less.
 Buy enough fresh produce to last you the first part of the week, and rely on veggies from the freezer when it’s coming back around to shopping day.